afiore/divergebot/README.md

 ##### github_api_token

-The Github API token to be used in order to compare the two branches
+The Github API token to be used in order to compare the two branches.

 ##### github_owner_repo

 A string identifying the Github owner and repository, separated by a slash (e.g. `afiore/divergebot`).

+##### slack_user_ids

+A json object allowing to resolve Slack user/member ids by their Github login.
+If supplied, this optional input will be used to enhance the generated slack message with an explicit mention of the user associated to the commit.

 ## Local development